What is Electric Baseboard Heating?

 Like installation, make sure that before you do anything with your baseboard heaters, TURN OFF THE BREAKER.
 Also, confirm that once you have done this, there is no electricity going to the heater.
 You can do this simply by turning up the heat and making sure that the heater does not react.

-Once you’ve confirmed this, you can remove the front panel of the baseboard heater and lightly vaccuum out the dust and other dirt that has built up.
+Once you've confirmed this, you can remove the front panel of the baseboard heater and lightly vacuum out the dust and other dirt that has built up.
 Please consult your user manual or search the make and model of your baseboard heater to make sure that you do this correctly.